Do you allow the Inward Teacher to work in you? Are you teachable? — New England Yearly Meeting Queries #3

 Remember that love is a gift of the Divine, not simply a human emotion.
 As imperfect human beings we are not always able to feel loving toward one another, but by opening ourselves to the Light Within, we can receive and give love beyond our human capacity. — New England Yearly Meeting #15

-Evangelize.
-Spread the good news. — New England Yearly Meeting Young Adult Friends #3
+Do your work.
+Call others to do theirs. — New England Yearly Meeting Young Adult Friends #7

 Are you able to contemplate your death and the death of those closest to you?
 Accepting the fact of death, we are freed to live more fully.
 In bereavement, give yourself time to grieve.
 When others mourn, let your love embrace them. — Britain Yearly Meeting Advices #30